zoom/videosdk-android-quickstart/README.md

 $ git clone https://github.com/zoom/VideoSDK-Android-Quickstart.git
 ```

-Once cloned, open Android Studio and build your project.
+Once cloned, navigate to the 'videoSDK-android-quickstart' directory

+You can use the `studio .` command to open it in Android Studio.

-In the `.env` file found in `app/src/main/assets`, you can either enter a [generated JWTToken](https://developers.zoom.us/docs/video-sdk/auth/) or enter an Endpoint URL of a server of your choice, which the app will use to query for a JWTToken.
+In the `env-sample` file found in `app/src/main/assets`, you can either enter a [generated JWTToken](https://developers.zoom.us/docs/video-sdk/auth/) or enter an Endpoint URL of a server of your choice, which the app will use to query for a JWTToken.
+Once your data is enter rename this file to `env`.

 > :warning: **Do not store credentials in plain text on production environments**